How to Prevent and Control Dust Mites

 - Freeze stuffed toys to kill dust mites.

-- Steam clean your clothing in your closet.
-Besides freshening the clothes, making them smell fresh and taking out wrinkles, it also kills any dust mites that are so happy to nest in your clothing and munch merrily on your skin flakes during the day.
+- Steam your clothing in your closet.
+Besides making them smell fresh and taking out wrinkles, it also kills any dust mites that are nesting in your clothing.

-- Wash bedding in water that is 130ºF or above.
+- Using water that is 130ºF or above will kill any dust mites during the cycle.
 The newer washing machines have a ‘sanitizing’ cycle especially designed to cope with this problem.
-Cold water washes will not rid your bedding or clothing of dust mites, but eco friendly dry cleaning is effective at removing dust mites.
-Sheets should be washed weekly and other bedding about once every month or two if not made out of dust mite resistant fibers, and fabrics which have not been protected by dust mite encasings.
+Cold water washes will not rid your bedding or clothing of dust mites, but ecofriendly dry cleaning is effective at removing dust mites.
+Sheets should be washed weekly and other bedding about once every month or two if not made from dust mite resistant fibers, and fabrics which have not been protected by dust mite encasings.

-- Air out Bedding.
-We perspire during the night.
-To help with the drying out of moistened bedding after a night’s sleep just throw back the bed covers and leave them to air out for an hour.
-Just like your grandmother taught you!
+- Everyone sweats during the night.
+To help with the drying out of moistened bedding after a night’s sleep, simply throw back the bed covers and leave them to air out for an hour.

-- Basements- neither work or live in a basement if at all possible, as basements tend to be the dampest area of a house and where the concentration of dust mites to be the greatest.
+- Neither work nor live in a basement, if at all possible, as basements tend to be the dampest area of a house and where the concentration of dust mites to be the greatest.